-For transactions that do not involve the purchase of goods or services, as well as for certain specialized goods and services transactions that do not fall within the purview of the Purchasing Department, contracting requirements have been developed by University departments charged with responsibility for particular types of business transactions.
+For transactions that do not involve the purchase of goods or services, as well as for certain specialized goods and services transactions that do not fall within the purview of Procurement Services, contracting requirements have been developed by University departments charged with responsibility for particular types of business transactions.

 Common examples of these transactions include: